Logan-Lin/quartz-blog/content/ai-system/advanced-apis.md

     print(f'Consumed: {message_value}')
 ```

-> [!note]
-> We will dive deeper into the whole software and hardware architecture of Kafka in later modules, after we gained some fundamental knowledges of clustering.
-Right now it would be a bit overwhelming.

 ## High-Performance Data Pipelines

 Building on these protocol foundations, we now turn to the infrastructure needed to handle large-scale data processing.
 In production environments, protocols alone might be insufficient for processing massive datasets, potentially creating bottlenecks in AI systems.
 High-performance data pipelines address this challenge by providing the processing power needed for large-scale data operations.
 We've already examined one such system (Kafka) above.
 Here we'll explore two additional systems from Apache: Hadoop and Spark.
 While Kafka excels at delivering high-throughput messages, Hadoop and Spark are designed to analyze large-scale data with high speed and performance.